- Share this article on Facebook

 “In the early stages, we were trying to be what everybody else was,” Telemundo’s Browne says.
 “But we realized there’s an appetite for contemporary, smart content that speaks in a real way to Hispanics in this country.”

 “The telenovela genre is clearly one of the driving forces behind the success of Spanish-language media,” says Cesar Conde, president of Univision Networks.
 “They are a timeless genre.”
 To understand their success, he adds, it is important to see them the way the Spanish-language audience does.
-The casts of telenovelas are on Spanish-language media’s A-list.
+Its stars are demigods.
 “Imagine being able to watch Brad Pitt and Angelina Jolie every single night in primetime,” Conde says.

 Still, many Latino programmers see an opportunity on the horizon to expand their niche beyond exclusively Spanish-language programming.
 For example, Televisa is partnering with HIP Entertainment Group, based in Los Angeles and Baja California, Mexico, on its first English-language telenovela.